 Not all these renewable sources are without their own impact on the environment.
 For example, landfill gas includes methane, which is a more potent greenhouse gas than carbon dioxide.
 Building a dam to harness hydropower can destroy or alter sensitive ecosystems.

-For more detailed information on renewable energy, visit the US Environmental Protection Agency’s website.
+For more detailed information on renewable energy, visit the National Renewable Energy Laboratory website.

 Delaware has two related programs that promote use of renewable energy by homeowners and businesses.
 They are the green energy programs funded by Delaware’s utilities and the Renewable Portfolio Standard (RPS) law that requires utilities to meet a growing percentage of their energy supplies from renewable sources.